H-Gens/h-gens.github.io-pelican/content/2015-12-13-matplotgrid.md

 - Integer row/columns are the most appropriate, but fractional values are allowed (the grid will just extend off-screen).
 - The same row/column settings are applied to each monitor, meaning figure size will vary between monitors with different resolution.

 > _NOTE_: [__matplotgrid__](http://github.com/h-gens/matplotgrid)'s goal is to pack the figures as close as possible.
 How successful this is depends on the operating system and theme because these determine the border surrounding the figure.
 The largest contribution to the border is the titlebar (in Windows this contains the window's title and the minimize/maximize/close icons).
-I chose default values that reflected the border for the Windows 7 "Aero" theme, but this is configurable via the <code>prop</code> kwarg when initializing the GridCreator class.
+I chose default values that reflected the border for the Windows 7 "Aero" theme.
+These defaults are configurable via the <code>prop</code> kwarg when initializing the GridCreator class.

 Suggestions
 -------------